Farewell, UCSD

 Some of you may have already heard about the possibility, but today I have decided to amicably leave UCSD this summer (“Alexit”).
 In the fall, I will join the economics department at Emory.

-At UCSD, I currently have only two PhD students, who are both graduating this year, so there will be no discontinuity in advising.
+At UCSD, I currently have only two PhD students, both of whom are graduating this year, so there will be no discontinuity in advising.
 Regarding teaching, I have been teaching math camp (Econ 205) for almost a decade.
-My teaching material will be published as a textbook and I will keep the slides up-to-date here, so I hope the transition will be smooth.
+My teaching material will be published as a textbook, and I will keep the slides up to date here, so I hope the transition will be smooth.

 Please rest assured that I am very happy with my decision.
 During the past few days, I couldn’t stop smiling because the market has finally revealed the fundamental value.
 (Although I do research on bubbles, this is not a bubble.)
 I think I am happiest since I got a job at UCSD 11 years ago.
-I recall I was visiting Providence the day before the deadline for accepting the Brown offer and the recruiting chair gave me a phone call while I was talking to a real estate agent.
+I recall visiting Providence the day before the deadline to accept the Brown offer, and the recruiting chair called me while I was talking to a real estate agent.
 Thank you for hiring an unusual candidate.
 I thank the Theory, Behavioral, and Experimental group for accepting me with open arms despite the fact that my research is really macro and finance.

 However, I also have a few concerns.
 In the good old days, we had lively Friday faculty seminars.
 There were sandwiches and coffee, the room was packed, and the faculty and students were well fed.
-Then the sandwiches became vegetarian only and we got malnourished.
-Then the sandwiches disappeared all together, we starved, and attendance plummeted.
+Then the sandwiches became vegetarian only, and we got malnourished.
+Then the sandwiches disappeared altogether, we starved, and attendance plummeted.
 I hope you can secure funding to put sandwiches back on the table.
 My other concern is the increasing regulations and bureaucracy both at UC and in California.
-I am a classical liberal, and I put significant value on individual freedom, equality of opportunity, and competition under the rule of law.
+As a classical liberal, I put significant value on individual freedom, equality of opportunity, and competition under the rule of law.
 Many UC and California policies go against these principles.
 According to the Cato Institute, Georgia ranks 5th in economic freedom among 50 states, whereas California ranks 3rd from bottom (after New York and Hawaii).

 Regarding the fundamental value and bubble, to explain my frustration over the past years, a picture is worth a thousand words.
-As a classical liberal, in addition to government interventions, monopsony is also something I dislike.
+As a classical liberal, I not only dislike government interventions but also monopsony.
 It is entirely possible that I am trading one monopsony with another.
 But it felt so good that for a brief time, I had the freedom to choose.